-Q.: Can I do language course and internship at the same time?
+Q.: Can I do my language course and internship at the same time?

 A.: No, you have to do them in succession.
-Though the order does not matter, we recommend to do the language course before the internship as preparation.
+Though the order does not matter, we recommend you do the language course before the internship as preparation.

 Q.: What textbook do you use?